 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
 More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791).
 The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
 Microbial contaminants, such as viruses and bacteria, may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.
 Inorganic contaminants, such as salts and metals, can be naturally-occurring or result from urban stormwater runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
 Pesticides and herbicides may come from a variety of sources such as agriculture, urban stormwater runoff, and residential uses.
 Organic Chemical Contaminants, including synthetic and volatile organic chemicals, are by-products of industrial processes and petroleum production, and can also come from gas stations, urban stormwater runoff, and septic systems.
-Radioactive contaminants can be naturally expursion and result of the production and mining activities.
-In order to prove that the unstant is safe to drive for a variety of sources and mining and mining activities.
-In order to prove that the unstant is safe to drive for and can also come from gas stations, urban stormwater runoff, and septic systems.
-Radioactive contaminants can be naturally contaminants are the the result of a drive for and mining activities.
-In order to prove that the unstant is safe to drive for and can also come from gas stations. occurring or be the result of oil and gas production and mining activities.
+Radioactive contaminants can be naturally occurring or be the result of oil and gas production and mining activities.
 In order to ensure that tap water is safe to drink, EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration (FDA) regulations establish limits for contaminants in bottled water that must provide the same protection for public health.